certusone/kb/source/key_management.rst

 Drawbacks
 ---------

-The need to physically interact with the Ledger makes it *almost* impossible to automate any of these tasks like auto-bonding or governance participation.
+The need to physically interact with the Ledger makes it *mostly* impossible to automate any of these tasks like auto-bonding or governance participation.

-But since the slashing for governance participation was removed [#governance]_ automatic participation is not necessary since the voting period will be long enough for human interaction which is nonetheless necessary because the validator will want carefully assess each goverannce proposal.
+Since the slashing for governance participation was removed [#governance]_, automatic governance participation is not necessary or useful - the voting period will be long enough for human interaction, which is the whole point of it - governance is not *supposed* to be automated, and the validator will want carefully assess each governance proposal.

-Considering the added security and potential consequences that would otherwise arise from a compromised host drawbacks like no being able can be neglected.
+Auto-bonding and similar automation is of little use outside the Game of Stakes.
-Especially because bonding can be performed manually on a regular basis without huge disadvantages profit-wise.
+Bonding involves large sums of money and should be a manual activity.

 .. [#governance] https://github.com/cosmos/cosmos-sdk/pull/2395
 .. _`Ledger App`: https://github.com/cosmos/ledger-cosmos